 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Seminary is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Seminary is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Seminary is a town of service providers, transportation and shipping workers and sales and office workers.
 There are especially a lot of people living in Seminary who work in law enforcement and fire fighting (19.59%), office and administrative support (12.84%) and personal care services (7.43%).

 Setting & Lifestyle